terkhorn/stackato-mssql-example/README.md

 You can use the displayed connection information to connect via SQL Management Studio (use SQL Server Auth).
 Just use localhost,10000 as the �Server name�.
 Be sure to start the tunnel first and keep it open during the time you�re using Management Studio.
 Quitting sqlcmd will close the tunnel.

+At this point, you should then be able to run table.sql either through SQLCMD, or via SSMS.
+This will create the table necessary for our example to work.
+Note that you need to update the 'Use d42132a56a2994213ba479990595fbac7' in table.sql to reflect the MSSQL instance name given when you provisioned your own instance.

 Refs: